© Unofficial Royalty 2024

 July 23, 1999 – Death of King Hassan II of Morocco in Rabat, Morocco; buried at the Mausoleum of Mohammed V in Rabat, Morocco

 On July 23, 1999, King Hassan II of Morocco died, aged 70, from pneumonia in Rabat, Morocco.
 Over forty heads of state and other dignitaries attended his funeral including United Nations Secretary-General Kofi Annan, American President Bill Clinton, former American President George H.W.
 Bush, French President Jacques Chirac, Palestinian Authority President Yasser Arafat, Israeli Prime Minister Ehud Barak, Egyptian President Hosni Mubarak, King Abdullah II of Jordan, King Juan Carlos of Spain, and Prince Charles representing his mother Queen Elizabeth II of the United Kingdom.
-The funeral became a diplomatic opportunity with many of the leaders holding informal meetings before and after the funeral.
+The funeral became a diplomatic opportunity with many leaders holding informal meetings before and after the funeral.

 Unofficial Royalty: King Hassan II of Morocco